tomotaco/UEDisableAsyncComputeOnMapLoadPlugin/README.md

 - Double-click at `Content/Hillside/Maps/LV_Exterior`.
 - Confirm UE editor crashes.
 (If not, you don't need this plugin)

-# How to use thie plugin for UE editor
+# How to use the plugin for UE editor

 - Copy `DisableAsyncComputeOnMapLoad` folder below `Plugins` folder.
 - Launch UE editor again, open `LV_Exterior`.
 - Now UE editor won't crash.

-# How to use thie plugin from runtime
+# How to use the plugin from runtime

 Before start of map load: